 A lot of folks assume that rock climbing and pregnancy go together about as good as ants and a picnic.
 However, with one pregnancy under my belt, and well on my way to completing a second, I can honestly say that climbing can be a healthy and enjoyable prenatal activity.
 That being said, just as not all women should attempt to run/bike/yoga during pregnancy, climbing is not for everyone.
+If you suffer from back pain, which is a common thing for many women, you would not even think of climbing.
+I can suggest you to read this content and hopefully you will feel better soon.
 But if rock climbing is an activity that you engaged in on a regular basis before becoming pregnant, it’s an activity that is perfectly acceptable to continue for most women.
 (Disclaimer: it’s ALWAYS a good idea to clear it with your OB/midwife first.)

 There are a few extra precautions that many expectant moms choose to take at certain points in their pregnancy.
 For example, with both of my pregnancies, I stopped bouldering and leading early on and switched to a full body harness around 20 weeks.
 For more specifics on those safety precautions and why they are important, click here.

 But in addition to these logistical changes that are made on the OUTSIDE, a pregnant mama will undoubtedly experience numerous physical and mental changes on the INSIDE.
 And that’s what I’d like to focus on in this post.
 Obviously, every woman’s body handles pregnancy in different ways, but the following is a compilation of what symptoms a cragmama-to-be can expect to feel and experience on the rock, and some tips on how to handle them.